Why is Maintainability in Testing important? How to achieve it?

 Dynamic software testing is carried out to examine the code’s dynamic characteristics and determine its functionality.
 It provides valuable information on the application’s behavior when it is in use.

-Some Examples of Dynamic Measures are:
+Examples of Dynamic Measures:

 The focus of dynamic maintainability testing is on developing documented maintenance processes for particular applications, such as performing changes to or perhaps improvements upon the software.
-To confirm that the specified service levels are achievable with the outlined processes, a variety of maintenance situations are employed as test cases.

 This type of testing is especially important when the supporting infrastructure is complicated and there may be several departments or organizations involved in the support procedures.